Skip to content

 Cost, latency, and errors per model

 Every request is OTEL-instrumented.
-P50/P95/P99 latency, error rate, and cost are attributed per model and per API key — answerable from the admin dashboard, not a Grafana hunt.
+P50/P95/P99 latency, error rate, and token-level cost attributed per model, per user, and per API key — with budgets, rate limits, and automatic suspension at zero balance.

 04